|

 the world has anything to do with boys blabbing about Iraq troop withdrawals

-the Anniversary of the End of World War II
+and the like!
+On the Occasion of August 15, the Anniversary of the End of World War II

 Was Japan the aggressor?
 If Japanfs invasion of Asia had never taken place, Japan too may have been added as one of Western Europefs Asian colonies and the freeing of Asian colonies from colonial rule may not have taken place or at least occurred much later.
 In hindsight, without Japanfs incursion into Asia, the Asia we know today would not exist.
 Moreover, though Japan waged a war on the soil of many other Asian countries, it has not fought a war with any countries within Japan itself (with the exception of Okinawa, which was not considered part of the mainland).
 Japan lost the war after suffering air raids and the dropping of A-bombs but there was no decisive engagement between Japanese and American forces on the mainland.
 It is no wonder then, that the view of the war and of history differs between the countries that were subject to a Japanese landing and war and Japan itself, which has never engaged in a war on its mainland.
 Understanding can only be achieved by seeing things from the othersf point of view.
 In the case of China and Japan, then, which side is it that should place themselves in the othersf position?
 Surely it goes without saying.